-Before we look at improving your sleep, we first need to understand how it all works.
-Essentially, sleep process can be broken down into two sections; non-REM and REM sleep.
-When we initially fall asleep, it starts with non-REM sleep before then moving to REM for a brief period.
+Before we look at improving your sleep we need to understand how it all works.
+Sleep can be broken down into two sections; nonREM and REM sleep.
+When we initially fall asleep, it starts with nonREM sleep and then moves to REM for a brief period.
 The cycle repeats itself throughout the night.

-Sleep Hormone - Melatonin
+Sleep hormone - melatonin

 If you wonder why we feel tired much earlier in the winter, it happens because our bodies sense the darkness outside and start to produce more melatonin.
 As soon as the body senses light, melatonin production shuts down and we wake up to take on the day ahead.

-Other tips include;
+Other tips are:

-- Stop drinking alcohol before bed
+- not drinking alcohol before bed

-- Stop napping after 3pm
+- not napping after 3pm

-- Avoid nicotine
+- avoiding nicotine

-- Avoid large meals late at night
+- avoiding large meals late at night

-- Keep the room cool
+- keeping the room cool

 - Limiting caffeine intake to the first part of your shift

-- Limiting the shift changes to help the body clock adjust to one or the other
+- limiting the shift changes to help the body clock adjust to one or the other

-- Removing all light and sound distractions from your room during daytime sleep
+- removing all light and sound distractions from your room during daytime sleep

-- Investing in light-blocking curtains
+- investing in blackout curtains

-- Keeping the lights bright at work
+- keeping the lights bright at work.

-As well as lifestyle changes, the doctor will consider medical treatments.
-In the most severe cases, surgery may be required.
-Let’s look at some of the most common treatment options;
+As well as lifestyle changes the doctor will consider medical treatments.
+In the most severe cases surgery may be required.
+Let’s look at some of the most common treatment options.

-- Melatonin - As a hormone designed to assist the sleep-wake cycle in the body, melatonin is another dietary supplement that has a history of helping the sleep deprived.
+- Melatonin - as a hormone designed to assist the sleep-wake cycle in the body, melatonin is another dietary supplement that has a history of helping the sleep deprived.

-- Lavender - For many years, people have used lavender aromatherapy to get better sleep.
+- Lavender - for many years people have used lavender aromatherapy to get better sleep.
 Extracts of this beautiful purple flower also come as a supplement.

-In truth, researchers are continually looking for natural ways to aid sleep and a simple search online will bring up many other suggestions for you to try.
+Researchers are continually looking for natural ways to aid sleep and a simple search online will bring up many other suggestions for you to try.

-Although not suited to long-term problems due to the risk of over-reliance, some people are able to relieve their short-term issues (such as stress and jet lag) with sleeping pills.
+Although not suited for long-term problems due to the risk of over-reliance, some people are able to relieve their short-term issues (such as stress and jet lag) with sleeping pills.
 Most OTC solutions are designed to regulate the sleep-wake cycle.
 Offering antihistamines in low doses, examples include Benadryl, diphenhydramine, Unisom (doxylamine succinate), and Aleve PM.

-As well as the OTC solutions, doctors may offer a prescription for;
+As well as the OTC solutions doctors may prescribe:

 - Rozerem (ramelteon)